sinakaramiyan/sinakaramiyan/README.md

 **Full Stack Developer | Django Specialist | Software Engineer**

 ## 👨‍💻 About Me
-As a Software Engineer; I’m a FullStack developer with ability in front-end development and focus on building smart, scalable systems on the back-end specifically in Python-Django.
-I’m a self-driven learner and researcher that turning ideas into working products, improving old code, and helping teams move faster with simple, clear solutions.
+As a Software Engineer; Strong communicator who bridges technical and non-technical stakeholders with clarity.
+Adaptable and collaborative, thriving in fast-paced teams while owning problems from diagnosis to delivery and a self-driven learner and researcher that turning ideas into working products, improving old code, and helping teams move faster with simple, clear solutions.
 Actively using AI prompt engineering and code-level AI workflows to build smarter development outputs.
 Exploring LLM-powered assistants, automation, and testing solutions.
 I'm open to freelance collaborations, especially projects that challenge me to learn more, build better, and grow with a team.

+## 👨‍💻 Freelancing
+A results-driven developer specializing in the full lifecycle of web projects—from back-end architecture to visibility.
+Managed end-to-end development for a design agency, building robust CMS solutions using Django and WordPress to ensure seamless client content management.
+Concurrently, I function as an SEO strategist, implementing technical optimizations that consistently lift domain authority and organic reach.
+To drive business intelligence, I have built Python-based scraping robots that monitor market trends and competitor movements.

 ## 🛠️ Tech Stack